 - Comenity Bank: In some cases, CBNA may stand for Comenity Bank, which is a credit card company that specializes in store credit cards.

-How Long CBNA Inquiries Stay on Your Credit Report
+How Long CBNA Stays on Your Credit Report

 What to Do If You Didn’t Authorize a CBNA Inquiry

-- Contact Citibank: Ask them to verify the inquiry.
-They can confirm whether someone used your information.
+- Contact Citibank directly: Ask them to verify what triggered the inquiry and confirm whether an application was submitted in your name.

-- Dispute with the credit bureaus: If the inquiry wasn’t authorized, file a dispute with Equifax, Experian, and TransUnion.
+- Dispute with the credit bureaus: If the inquiry wasn’t authorized, file a formal dispute with Equifax, Experian, and TransUnion.
+Include your personal details and a written explanation of why the entry should be removed from your credit report.

-- Add a fraud alert: If you believe your information was used fraudulently, placing a fraud alert can protect you from future unauthorized activity.
+- Place a fraud alert: If you believe your information was used without your permission, a fraud alert requires lenders to verify your identity before approving any new credit applications.